Centrosema pubescens: Harvest and storage

 Seed harvest is usually performed by hand.
 Mechanical harvesting is difficult due to the plant architecture.
 When the plants are ripening, they are collected and spread to dry in the sun until they are ready to be threshed.

 After the seeds are removed from their pods, they are typically cleaned in hot water or with a chemical to eliminate any pathogens that may be present.
 Storage of this seed should be dry and free from humidity because wet environments give rise to pests and pathogens and promote their growth.

 Nutritional value for animal feed

-C. pubescens is a good source of protein, calcium and potassium for cattle as forage.
+Centrosema pubescens is a good source of protein, calcium and potassium for cattle as forage.
 It can be used to feed broiler chickens and broiler finishers as leaf meal in a quantity up to 20 g per day.
 More than that causes reduction in growth performance.
 This is a very cheap alternative to other sources of protein that are usually more expensive, like soybean.